Melvin Yong: Other career

 Yong became a People's Association grassroots leader in 2002 when he joined the newly formed Punggol Cove Residents’ Committee as a member.
-He later became the committee's chairman from 2005 to 2008 before stepping down to take on appointments in the Punggol North Citizens' Consultative Committee (CCC).
+He later became the committee's chairperson from 2005 to 2008 before stepping down to take on appointments in the Punggol North Citizens' Consultative Committee (CCC).
 Yong was the CCC's treasurer and secretary between 2008 and 2015.

-In September 2015, Yong joined the National Trades Union Congress as Director of Industrial Relations Field.
+In September 2015, Yong joined NTUC as the director of the Industrial Relations Field.

 On 1 January 2016, Yong joined the United Workers of Electronics & Electrical Industries as its deputy executive secretary and subsequently took over from Heng Chee How as the executive secretary on 1 June 2016.
 In 2018, Yong was elected president of the IndustriALL Singapore Council.

-Yong was appointed a Member of the National Wages Council since 2016.
+Yong was appointed as a Member of the National Wages Council in 2016.

-After a spate of lift breakdowns in late 2016, Yong wrote on the struggles of lift technicians in Singapore on the NTUC's blog Labourbeat.
-He subsequently became the chairman of the Lift & Escalator Sectoral Tripartite Committee to work on a Manpower Development Plan for the lift and escalator industry.
+After a spate of lift breakdowns in late 2016, Yong wrote on the struggles of lift technicians in Singapore on Labourbeat, a blog maintained by NTUC.
+He subsequently became the chairperson of the Lift & Escalator Sectoral Tripartite Committee to work on a Manpower Development Plan for the lift and escalator industry.

-On 1 September 2017, Yong was appointed a board member of the Land Transport Authority.
+On 1 September 2017, Yong was appointed as a board member of the Land Transport Authority.

 Yong, along with Desmond Choo, were appointed as assistant secretaries-general of the National Trades Union Congress on 1 April 2018.

+Yong was elected to the Consumers Association of Singapore (CASE) Central Committee in June 2018 and was subsequently elected as Vice President in November 2019.
+He was later elected President of CASE on 11 June 2021, taking over from Lim Biow Chuan who was President of CASE since 2012.

+In September 2021, Yong stated that CASE would be working with major online marketplaces to establish a standardised dispute management framework for the resolution of customer complaints.
+The framework was jointly launched by Yong and Minister for Trade and Industry, Gan Kim Yong, on 26 November 2021 at a conference which also marked CASE’s 50th anniversary.
+As of September 2023, Lazada and Shopee had adopted the framework and committed to dispute resolution.

+Yong has also advocated for stronger consumer safeguards against unfair practices such as misleading and false claims and pressure sales tactics by calling for more powers to be granted to the Competition and Consumer Commission of Singapore to impose financial penalties and for a mandatory cooling-off period for beauty-related contracts.

+Following the increasing popularity of buy now, pay later (BNPL) services among consumers in Singapore, Yong called for limits to be set on both consumers and BNPL service providers, where consumers could set purchase limits for themselves and where there is a limit on the maximum quantum that BNPL providers can levy on consumers in the event of defaults.

 Personal life

-Yong is married and has two children with his wife Connie.
+Yong is married.
+He and his wife, Connie, have two children.